-Bug 9596 - Allow longoverdue.pl to be configured by library
+Bug 9596 - Allow longoverdue.pl to be configured per library on the command line

-Summary: Allow longoverdue.pl to be configured by library
+Summary: Allow longoverdue.pl to be configured per library on the command line

 Alias: None